ruuda/blog/posts/build-system-insights.md

 References and further reading
 ------------------------------

+Further reading and other related content:

+ * [Build Systems à la Carte][carte]
+   by Andrey Mokhov, Neil Mitchell, and Simon Peyton Jones, classifies build tools based on their rebuilding strategy and scheduling algorithm.
+ * [Compilers are Databases][dotty],
+   a talk by Martin Odersky,
+   explains how functional reactive programming can be applied to compilers.
+ * [Houyhnhnm Computing Chapter 9: Build Systems][ngnghm],
+   part of an insightful series that reevaluates computing from a hypothetical alien perspective, argues that functional reactive programming is a good fit for build systems.
+ * [The Purely Functional Software Deployment Model][thesis], Eelco Dolstra’s doctoral thesis, introduces Nix as a basis for building and deploying software.

 Tools mentioned throughout this post:

  * The [Bazel][bazel] build system, the open source version of Google’s Blaze